Akansha725/super-hero/README.md

 # super-hero
-This is demo web app which is using spring-boot
+This is demo web app which is created using spring-boot